AjitSivakumar/AjitSivakumar/README.md

 ## Hi there 👋

+I'm Ajit Sivakumar, a student at NYU studying Computer Science and Mathematics.
+I'm currently looking for Summer 2026 roles in software and machine learning.

 <!--
 **AjitSivakumar/AjitSivakumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.